Dark Rain Design FAQ

 Apart from some recent fee increases, we found the platform limiting.
 There were restrictions on the things we could sell, limits on how listings could be formatted, and we couldn't use video in descriptions.

 Update: Due to show cancellations resulting from the ongoing COVID-19 crisis, we have re-listed our handmade items on Etsy.
+And they now support video, although without sound.

 6) You used to just sell Clockwork Critters, now you sell lots of things.
 How come?